 Since 1964, AIFS has been a leading organization providing cultural exchange and educational opportunities for more than 1.5 million young people.

 For over 50 years, we have been committed to cross-cultural exchange.
-Under the direction of founder Sir Cyril Taylor, AIFS continues to operate its family of services, today, as a social enterprise.
-As a for-profit organization, AIFS maintains a double bottom line: financial results and social outcomes.
-This structure ensures that we have the resources to find new and innovative ways to pursue our core mission of bringing the world together; a mission dedicated to achieving positive social outcomes through global outreach.
+Under the direction of founder Sir Cyril Taylor, AIFS continues to operate its diverse selection of programs as a social enterprise.
+AIFS maintains an organizational structure that ensures that we have the resources to find new and innovative ways to pursue our core mission of bringing the world together; a mission dedicated to achieving positive social outcomes through global outreach.

 In 2011 and 2015, AIFS was named one of the top places to work in Connecticut.